Relations with national, European and international institutions and advocacy actions

 As regards the financial markets, the regulatory initiatives falling within the scope of the new EU action plan on the Capital Markets Union (CMU) are monitored and object of advocacy.
 As regards the CMU, the ESAP (European Single Access Point Regulation) legislative initiative was carefully followed.
 The initiative aims to promote the establishment of a platform that acts as a single and centralized point at EU level for free access to relevant information (including ESG information) on EU companies, financial and non-financial, listed and unlisted (including SMEs) subject to potential investment, in order to give them greater visibility towards investors.

-The following European legislative initiatives were also the subject of attention: i) Listing Act, aimed at promoting access to the capital market for SMEs; ii) EMIR 3.0, which revisits the regulatory framework of derivatives clearing houses, also essential from a post-Brexit perspective; iii) the revision of the regulation on central depositories (CSDR), where one of the points of attention is the reform of the penalty mechanism in case of failure to settle; iv) the revision of the Mifir regulation; the Retail Investment Strategy.
+The following European legislative initiatives were also the subject of attention: i) Listing Act, aimed at promoting access to the capital market for SMEs; ii) EMIR 3.0, which revisits the regulatory framework of derivatives clearing houses, also essential from a post-Brexit perspective; iii) the revision of the regulation on central depositories (CSDR).

 Lastly, as regards the retail payments sector, the Directive and regulation on payment services (PSD3 and PSR) and the legislative package relating to the digital euro are being monitored.